 There will be an investigation of the facts.
 The Council’s staffing committee will appoint an investigator who will be responsible for undertaking the disciplinary investigation.
 The investigator will be independent and will normally be a Councillor.

 If the staffing committee considers that there are no Councillors who are independent (eg because they all have direct involvement in the allegations about the employee), it will appoint someone from outside the Council.
 The Investigator will be appointed as soon as possible after the allegations have been made.
 The Investigator will be asked to submit a report within 20 working days of appointment.
+Timeframes may be extended by mutual agreement if necessary.

 In cases of alleged unsatisfactory performance or of allegations of minor misconduct, the appointment of an investigator may not be necessary and the Council may decide to commence disciplinary proceedings at the next stage.